P-Genly/spring-boot-graphql/README.md

 ```

 ### Step 3 - Link your code with GraphQL schema :
-This bean is mandatory to map you're directive behavior with you're graphQL schema when you run GraphQL requests :
+This bean is mandatory to map your directive behavior with you're graphQL schema when you run GraphQL requests :
 ```java
     @Bean
     public RuntimeWiringConfigurer runtimeWiringConfigurer() {